 The freeway has exit numbers matching US 74's mileage which run from 319 at the NC 38 interchange to 321 at Business 74 (the map above incorrectly lists the last exit as 322), for more information go to the I-74 Exit List.

 A law that passed Congress in 2012 at the request of Texas transportation officials for I-69 would allow states to sign as full interstates, routes already up to interstate standards, but not connected to another interstate.
-It is unknown whether NCDOT will take advantage of this law and sign this part of the Bypass as Interstate 74.
+It is unknown whether NCDOT will take advantage of this law and sign this part of the Bypass as Interstate 74, however no signs had been changed by the summer of 2015.

 A photo (from May 2009) of the NC 381 exit from the US 74 Rockingham Bypass freeway courtesy of James Mast.